memo4unix/memo-tracker/README.md

 ### **Download for Mac**
 download the **memo_1.0.XX.mac.tar.gz** file
-(anywhere you want...people generally use folder  **~/Download**)
+(anywhere you want...people generally use folder  **~/Download**) you probably get this alert
+`open “memo” can’t be opened because Apple cannot check it for malicious software.` Allow it by opening System Preferences/Security&Privacy

 ### **UnZip Ubuntu**
 `tar -xvf memo_1.0.XX.tar.gz`